gmlewis/godot-liverpool-rummy/docs/game-state-machine.md

 **File:** `state_machine/04-deal_new_round_state.gd`

 Deals cards to all players for the new round.
-- Deals appropriate number of cards per round (7-13 cards)
+- Deals appropriate number of cards per round (7-13 cards initially)
+- Players may gain more cards during the round by buying
 - Animates card movement from deck to hands
 - Establishes initial discard pile
 - Only server/host performs dealing, clients receive via RPC